Career Timeline of Steven Tyler: Major Achievements and Milestones

 Loading Video...

-2017: Janie's House Established
+2017: Establishment of Janie's House

 In 2017, Janie's House was established in Atlanta, offering shelter for victims of abuse or neglect, with space for 30 live-in clients and 24-hour medical facilities available.

-In March 2022, Aerosmith announced the return of their "Deuces Are Wild" residency, set to begin in June.
+In March 2022, Aerosmith announced the return of the Deuces Are Wild residency, which was scheduled to begin in June, later facing cancellation due to Tyler's health issues.

-September 2023: Tyler Suffered Vocal Injury
+September 2023: Tyler Suffers Vocal Injury

-August 2024: Aerosmith Forced to Cancel Tour
+August 2024: Aerosmith Cancels Tour and Retires

-In August 2024, Aerosmith was forced to cancel their farewell tour and retire from touring after it was determined that Steven Tyler could not sufficiently recover from his vocal injury.
+In August 2024, Aerosmith was forced to cancel their tour and retire from touring after it was determined that Steven Tyler could not sufficiently recover from his vocal injury.